H-HOPE/H-HOPE-current-meter/README.md

 </div>

-# DIY water current meter for measuring flow velocities 'H-HOPE current meter'
+# DIY water current meter for measuring flow velocities 'H-HOPE water current meter'

-The water current meter "H-HOPE current meter" was designed and developed as part of a H-HOPE project (web site https://h-hope.eu/).
-H-HOPE current meter measures water flow velocities on the principle of automatic recalculation of screw rotation frequencies in water velocity through the equation.
-H-HOPE current meter has been designed to be produced using the DIY (Do-It-Yourself) principle.
-All parts used for the production of H-HOPE current meter are readily available.
-H-HOPE current meter can be powered by 9V battery, or by external micro USB cable.
-H-HOPE current meter can measure water velocity from 0.1 to 5m/s.
+The water current meter "H-HOPE water current meter" was designed and developed as part of a H-HOPE project (web site https://h-hope.eu/).
+H-HOPE water current meter measures water flow velocities on the principle of automatic recalculation of screw rotation frequencies in water velocity through the equation.
+H-HOPE water current meter has been designed to be produced using the DIY (Do-It-Yourself) principle.
+All parts used for the production of H-HOPE water current meter are readily available.
+H-HOPE water current meter can be powered by 9V battery, or by external micro USB cable.
+H-HOPE water current meter can measure water velocity from 0.1 to 5m/s.

 <div align="center">
 <img src="./res/img2 (3).jpg" alt="drawing" width="500"/>

 Figure.
-H-HOPE current meter.</div>
+H-HOPE water current meter.</div>

 <div align="center">
 <img src="./res/img (33).jpg" alt="drawing" width="1000"/>

 Figure.
-3D exploded model of a H-HOPE current meter.</div>
+3D exploded model of a H-HOPE water current meter.</div>

 ## Table of content